londonkoders/londonkoders.github.io/2021/dom-manipulation/dom-manipulation.md

 `Document.querySelector()` is the recommended modern way of selecting elements using CSS selectors. `querySelector()` returns the first `Element` within the document that matches the specified selector.
 If no matches are found, `null` is returned.
 CSS Selectors select HTML elements based on *id*, *classes*, *types*, *attributes*, *values of attributes* etc. If you want to match multiple elements, you can use `Document.querySelectorAll()` which matches every element that matches the selector.
 This will store references in an array-like object called a `NodeList`.

-`Document.getElementById()` and `Document.getElementsbyTagName()` are older moethods for selecting elements but these works better in older browsers.
+`Document.getElementById()` and `Document.getElementsbyTagName()` are older methods for selecting elements but these works better in older browsers.

 ## Creating and placing new nodes